Vampire/command-framework/readme/README_template.md

 #### Command Description

 By overwriting the `Command#getDescription()` method or applying the [`@Description`][@Description JavaDoc] annotation, the description of the command can be configured.
-This description is not currently used by this framework, but it can be used, for example, in a custom help command.
+This description can be used, for example, in a custom help command.

+_Javacord slash command specific:_ When injecting a `List<SlashCommandBuilder>` anywhere, all commands implementing [`SlashCommandJavacord`][SlashCommandJavacord JavaDoc] have to provide a description.

 #### Command Restrictions